1934 Perserikatan

-The 1933 Perserikatan season was the fifth season of the Indonesian Perserikatan football competition since its establishment in 1930.
+The 1933-1934 Perserikatan season was the fifth season of the Indonesian Perserikatan football competition since its establishment in 1930.
 V.I.J.
 (Voetbalbond Indonesia Jacatra) is the defending champions won his third league title.

-It was contested by 4 teams and the first season competition was organised under the Persatuan Sepakbola Seluruh Indonesia (PSSI).
+It was the third season competition was organised under the Persatuan Sepakbola Seluruh Indonesia (PSSI).
 V.I.J. won the championship.

+District tournament

+The tournament was held at the district level to determine the district champion who would represent the district in the final tournament.
+Details regarding the tournament format, participants, and match results are very limited due to the scarcity of available sources.
+All members of PSSI participated in the district-level competition.

+West Java

+Participants of the West Java District Final: